AlexisPatac/js-review-project/README.md

-# Javascript Review Project by Alexis Patac
+# Javascript Review Project by AlexisPatac
 This project is a review of a JavaScript concepts, from the beginner to advanced.